jasraa/tp/docs/DeveloperGuide.md

 7. A confirmation message is displayed in the console indicating the budget has been successfully set or updated.

+## 5. Documentation

+The following section describes how documentation for the project was written.
+Documentation Format follows GitHub-Flavoured Markdown.

+### 5.1 Documentation Style
+- We followed the style similar to the example provided [here](https://se-education.org/addressbook-level3/DeveloperGuide.html).

+### 5.2 Diagrams
+- We use [Draw.io](https://draw.io/) for our diagrams, exported as PNG with light theme.

+### 5.3 PDF Conversion
+- We use **Chrome** for converting documentations to PDF format as per recommendations [here](https://se-education.org/guides/tutorials/savingPdf.html).

+## 6. Testing

+The following section describes the testing methodologies followed in this project to ensure the project is of the highest standard and as bug-free as possible.

+### 6.1 Running Tests

 ## Appendix A: Product scope

 ### Target user profile